All Episodes

 You need to remember that.

-Right now, and this is what pisses me off the most about what I see from the Jacos Jessica Tarlov's or people that are on these panels uh right now is basically saying, like, hey, we need to tone down the violence, like Steven talked about, or we need to, you know, we need peace and um you know, we're really sorry.
+Right now, and this is what pisses me off the most about what I see from the Jessica Tarlovs or people that are on these panels right now is basically saying like, hey, we need to tone down the violence like Stephen talked about, or we need to, you know, we need peace.

-No, what what you really want is to go back to getting everything that you wanted with the threat of violence in the background.
+No, what you really want is to go back to getting everything that you wanted with the threat of violence in the background.

 That's what you really want.